GrinonBarrett/Taksidos/Core Rules/Creatures/Nral.md

-### Bear, Common
+### Nral
 Borne of a world of shadows, these creatures only exist in our world when summoned by a mage.
 The knowledge of how to conjure and control these beings seems to only ever pass through the hands of suspicious magicians.
+Though there is little detail to make out in their body, each of them possesses a unique silhouette.
+Their collective noun is a conjurum.

-**Creature Type**: Bears are Ephemera.
+**Creature Type**: Nrals are Ephemera.

-**Size**: Bears stand 4'11" to 9'10" tall toe-to-head, standing between 2'5" and 3'3" at the shoulder.
-They can weigh between 330 and 440 pounds.
+**Size**: Nrals stand 4' to 7' tall.
+Theyhave no actual weight, but weigh 25 pounds for the purpose of magical effects.
 They are medium creatures.

-**Hitpoints**: A bear has 3 hitpoints.
+**Hitpoints**: A nral has 3 hitpoints.

 **Attributes**:
 [Body] 15 (+5)